We use mid range cost windows as a rule. Higher end ones may have triple glazing with Krypton Gas but that's a bit of overkill in Texas.

 Installation is the single biggest and most important variable in any replacement window project.
 A good installer can make a cheap window perfom well but a bad installer can make even the best of windows not perform correctly through lack of knowledge and attentiveness to detail as a whole.

-This product has a fully extruded aluminum screen that slides up and down without removal for easy cleaning of the sill and access to the glass from the outside and also makes it easy to run an electric cord out of the window and the screen for Christmas lights and weedeaters and other sometimes necessary access point items.
+This product in a single hung has a fully extruded aluminum screen that slides up and down without removal for easy cleaning of the sill and access to the glass from the outside and also makes it easy to run an electric cord out of the window and the screen for Christmas lights and weedeaters and other sometimes necessary access point items.

 This is one of the most amazing aspects of a vinyl replacement window.